BlueIsADude/Sculk-Evolution/README.md

 Sculk Evolution is a mod that adds more uses to sculk and echo shards!
-Currently, it only adds 2 new items and 1 new enchantment, but eventually it will have much more.
+Currently, it only adds 2 new items and 3 new enchantments, but it will eventually add more.

 <details>